2012 Challenge Cup final

 The 2012 Challenge Cup Final was the 111th cup-deciding game of the rugby league 2012 Challenge Cup Season.
 It was held at Wembley Stadium in London on 25 August 2012, kick off 14:30.
-The final was contested by Leeds Rhinos and Warrington Wolves.
+The final was contested by the Leeds Rhinos and the Warrington Wolves.
 The game saw Warrington beat Leeds by 35 points to 18.

 Background

 The 2012 Challenge Cup Final would be Leeds Rhinos third consecutive Challenge Cup Final which included a 30–6 defeat to opponents Warrington Wolves in the 2010 Final.
 Apart from 2010, the only other time these two sides had faced each other in the final was during the 1935–36 Challenge Cup where Leeds won 18–2.
 The 2012 Final would be Warrington's sixth final and Leeds's eleventh.
 This would be the first of two major finals these two teams would contest in the 2012 season with the teams also competing in the 2012 Super League Grand Final.